-Among hospitalized patients, tocilizumab failed to show a beneficial effect on 28-day mortality compared to no tocilizumab treatment (RR: 1.08; 95% CI: 0.79, 1.48); moderate CoE).
-Tocilizumab demonstrated a lower relative risk of clinical deterioration, defined as death, need for mechanical ventilation, or ICU admission, compared to placebo/usual care, RR: 0.73 (95% CI 0.58, 0.91).
-However, the evidence was of low certainty due to risk of bias (high risk of bias due to unblinding) and imprecision.
-While healthcare personnel and outcome assessors were blinding in the included trials, the panel noted that tocilizumab causes visible reduction in C-reactive protein (CRP) levels, which would reveal the treatment arm designations of the patients; therefore, introducing bias for the more subjectively measured outcomes of clinical deterioration and serious adverse events.
+Among hospitalized patients, tocilizumab showed a trend toward reduced mortality at 28 days compared to no tocilizumab treatment (RR: 0.91; 95% CI: 0.79, 1.04); moderate CoE).
+Tocilizumab demonstrated a lower relative risk of clinical deterioration, defined as death, need for mechanical ventilation, ECMO, or ICU admission, compared to placebo/usual care, RR: 0.83 (0.77, 0.89; moderate CoE).
+Four studies were not blinded, while healthcare personnel and outcome assessors were blinded in the remaining three trials.
+The panel noted that tocilizumab causes reduction in CRP levels, which would reveal the treatment arm designations of the patients, therefore introducing bias for the more subjectively measured outcomes of clinical deterioration and serious adverse events.

-Serious adverse events among patients receiving tocilizumab did not differ from those not receiving tocilizumab (RR: 0.87; 95% CI: 0.72, 1.05; low CoE).
-Previously, tocilizumab has been associated with gastrointestinal perforations in non-COVID settings, and case reports of bowel perforations have recently emerged with the use of tocilizumab for COVID-19 [96-99].
+Serious adverse events among patients receiving tocilizumab did not differ from those not receiving tocilizumab (RR: 0.89; 95% CI: 0.74, 1.07; low CoE).
+An additional trial attributed treatment with tocilizumab to three serious adverse events; however, did not report events among patients not receiving tocilizumab [98].
+Previously, tocilizumab has been associated with gastrointestinal perforations in non-COVID-19 settings, and case reports of bowel perforations have recently emerged with the use of tocilizumab for COVID-19 [104-107].
+Increased infection risks have been noted in uncontrolled studies, and it is possible that this risk may be compounded by the combination of glucocorticoids and tocilizumab.
+[108, 109].